melange-re/melange-re.github.io/docs/advanced-js-interop.md

 So one can use either `require` or `import` (depending on the module system of choice) to import the `print` value in a JavaScript file.

-### Default ES6 values
+### Default ESM values

-One special case occur when working with JavaScript imports in ES6 modules that look like this:
+One special case occurs when working with JavaScript imports in ESM modules that look like this:

 ```js